mikewesthad/Columbia-GES-SP2020/Bowling Tutorial/Tutorial.md

 }
 ```

 Since we've used the `[SerializeField]` attribute on the projectile field, we can fill in that field in the inspector.
 Drag and drop your food projectile prefab into the "projectile" field in the inspector.
 Test and run.
-Your food should just drop down in front of the camera.
+Your food should just drop down in front of the camera - check out your scene view and game view side-by-side to see it.

 To make the food that we are spawning in fly forward, we need to talk to its `Rigidbody`.
-To use methods/fields/properties of another component, we need to use `GetComponent<>`:
+To use methods/fields/properties of another component, we need to use `GetComponent<>`.
+Let's update our code and add two more lines after instantiating:

 ```cs
 // Create an instance of the prefab in the world.